Vaibhav3M/DS-Assignment-2-CORBA/README.md

 ## Concepts implemented

-### 1. CORBA
+### 1. CORBA using Java IDL
-Remote Method Invocation has been used to invoke client requests on the servers based on user’s IP address.
+CORBA is used to a design specification for an Object Request Broker (ORB).
+This ORB provides the mechanism required for distributed objects to communicate and invoke server methods.

 ### 2. UDP
 For below communication between server UDP is used: